Gaius (jurist)

 Gaius (/ˈgeɪəs/; fl.
 AD 130–180) was a Roman jurist.
-Scholars know very little of his personal life.
-It is impossible to discover even his full name, Gaius or Caius being merely his personal name (praenomen).
-As with his name it is difficult to ascertain the span of his life, but it is safe to assume he lived from AD 110 to at least AD 179, since he wrote on legislation passed within that time.
+Little is known about his personal life, including his name (Gaius or Caius being merely his personal name or praenomen).
+It is also difficult to ascertain the span of his life, but it is assumed he lived from AD 130 to at least AD 179, as he wrote on legislation passed within that time.

 From internal evidence in his works it may be gathered that he flourished in the reigns of the emperors Hadrian, Antoninus Pius, Marcus Aurelius and Commodus.
 His works were thus composed between the years 130 and 180.
 After his death, however, his writings were recognized as of great authority, and the emperor Theodosius II named him in the Law of Citations, along with Papinian, Ulpian, Modestinus and Paulus, as one of the five jurists whose opinions were to be followed by judicial officers in deciding cases.
 The works of these jurists accordingly became most important sources of Roman law.